— Serving Northern California's Mendocino Coast since 1972 —

 About Nicholas Wilson

-Nicholas is a self-taught photographer who was inspired by the stunning natural beauty of the Mendocino Coast and the work of pioneer scenic and documentary photographers of the area, including Carleton E. Watkins and Martin M. Hazeltine, both active in the area in the 1860s.
-Nicholas sold a photo for commercial use from his very first roll of black and white film in late 1971.
-From the beginning his photos were widely published in Mendocino Coast magazines and newspapers, and soon reached a wider audience.
-He also self-published his work as postcards, greeting cards and posters.
+Nicholas is a self-taught photographer inspired by the great natural beauty of the Mendocino Coast and the work of pioneer scenic and documentary photographers including Carleton E. Watkins and Martin M. Hazeltine, both of whom photographed the Mendocino area in the 1860s.
+After selling a photo for commercial use from his first roll of black and white film in December 1971, Nicholas took the hint and eagerly launched his career in photography.

 Home | Wedding | Music & Events | Scenic | Photojournalism | Contact | Links | Book